rmorabia/radhika.dev/src/posts/hiring.md

 Basically, what this all adds up to is that I’m searching for growth potential.
 Higher levels are independent and don’t necessarily need to be very ambitious, but a junior with no growth plans is beyond useless to a company.

-## 3. Hiring panels should be filled with the kinds of people who you want clones of.
+## 3. Hiring panels should be filled with people who you want clones of.
 We have a large engineering team, and only 2-3 of us on the team are involved in hiring.
 Who do you choose?
 The most senior people?

 I don’t think so.
 I think I showed a lot of good use as a more junior person — I viewed seniors through the lens of “How would I feel about this person’s communication style mentoring me?” and as I mentioned above, I was rightfully harsher on junior candidates.